Why do we have a "first dance" at weddings?

 What track should you choose?

-There are of course, several songs which appear frequently as first dances.
-Those such as Aerosmith’s “Don’t want to miss a thing”, Bryan Adam’s “Everything I do I do it for you” and Lonestar’s “Amazed” are in my own very humble opinion, rolled out way too often.
+Those such as Ed Sheeran’s “Perfect”, Aerosmith’s “Don’t want to miss a thing”, Bryan Adam’s “Everything I do I do it for you” and Lonestar’s “Amazed” are in my own very humble opinion, rolled out way too often.
 But – it’s YOUR choice.

-it doesn’t even have to be a slow song by the way.
-In the past I’ve experienced couples performing a rock and roll jive on the dance floor for their first dance.
+It doesn’t even have to be a slow song by the way.
+In the past, I’ve experienced couples performing a rock and roll jive on the dance floor for their first dance and even had couples being carried aloft on their guests’ shoulders to a Fat Boy Slim track!

 It doesn’t have to be scary!